-Every person in today’s world has a special love for fantasy sports game, be it for pure entertainment terms or wanting to earn cash.
+Every person in today’s world has a special love for a fantasy sports game, be it for pure entertainment terms or wanting to earn cash.
 While there’s no one surefire way to win your league, there are certain things you can do to at least ensure that you’re putting yourself in a position to win.
 And that’s really half the battle.
 Depending on the rules of your specific league, certain strategies apply more than others.
 However, tactics and strategies differ in every scenario.
 In terms of cricket, team selection differs as per which format of the game is played.
 With the emergence of T20 matches over the years, we now see a new shorter format in the form of T10 games being played.
 This blog aims at helping you to form your fantasy team for a T10 match.

 - The base structure of the team plays a very important role in determining how successful the team would be and how many points it would yield.
 T10 being a very short format with only 10 over being played, it becomes crucial selecting the players who are expected to get maximum participation during the match.